 Open a new transaction

-Bulk insert of 1000 devices/1000 rows to EIP_NFS_MIGRATION_TRACKING table with processed_indicator of ‘N’
+Bulk insert up to a max of 1000 devices/1000 rows to EIP_ MIGRATION_TRACKING table with processed_indicator of ‘R’ (ready state)

 Commit the transaction

 We have to ensure that EMMT events are captured in the tracking table for reconciliation purposes.
 So we are looking for 100% success rate at this point.
 Hence we will log even the duplicate entries without fail.